SC EPSCoR/IDeA Solicitation Number 08-GE2018

 - SC EPSCoR/IDeA Program reserves the right to conduct site visits during the project period for evaluation and reporting purposes.
 Awardees are expected to provide required information and documentation to the SC EPSCoR/IDeA Program staff and External Evaluator as needed.

-- Reassurance of Responsible Conduct of Research (e.g., CITI Certification) are required for faculty researchers and student researchers to be submitted to SC EPSCoR/IDeA Program State Office.
+- Reassurance of Responsible Conduct of Research (e.g., CITI Certification) are required for student researchers to be submitted to SC EPSCoR/IDeA Program State Office.

 - Progress reports are due every six months after the start date of the award.
 A template will be provided to the PIs.